 The SDGs have become a prominent guiding framework to improve companies’ sustainability strategies through stepwise systemic changes.
-The SDGs can be placed along the same stepwise model.
+The SDGs can be placed along the stepwise CapSEM model.
 Recognizing the systemic foundation of the framework, it must be noted that even though the goals are placed to illustrate areas of improvement at a specific level, they can also be applied on each of the other levels.

 Achievements on Level 1, such as by reduction of inputs to and outputs from a process, will contribute to a reduced impact on nature, air, water and soil, hereby represented by SDGs 6 (Clean water and sanitation), 13 (Climate action), 14 (Life below water) and 15 (Life on land).